DFS and BFS

 Depth First Search

-Depth first search works by starting from the root node, then following a branch until it reaches a leaf node — a node with node children.
+Depth first search works by starting from the root node, then following a branch until it reaches a leaf node — a node with no children.
 Then it backtracks back to the root node and follows the next branch down from there.

 Breadth First Search